Ray Meagher: Television

 Meagher first appeared on television as host of the late night ABC folk music programme Around Folk in June–August 1973.
 His first regular acting work on television was in the soap opera Number 96, briefly appearing as Fred Shrimpton in 1977.
 Meagher became "a much in demand character actor", with his early television roles including Matlock Police, Ben Hall, Rush, Certain Women, Pig in a Poke, The Restless Years, Glenview High, The Oracle, Kingswood Country, Cop Shop, Skyways, Sporting Chance, Holiday Island, and Bellamy.
 Subsequent television acting roles included three different roles as villains in Prisoner, including Geoff Butler between 1979 and 1980, Kurt Renner in 1984, and Ernest Craven in 1986.
 He also had two different guest starring roles in A Country Practice and substantial roles in several 1980s miniseries.

 In 1984, Meagher was cast in the Nine Network miniseries A Fortunate Life, based on Albert Facey's book of the same name.
 He plays the role of evil cattle-rustler Bad Bob.
 Marie Ussher of TV Week observed that Meagher was often cast as the "baddie" or tough, ruthless characters in his early career.
 He also appeared in an episode of Five Mile Creek as Irish bushranger Lightning Ridge.
-Meagher won a Penguin Award for his starring role in Mail Order Bride (1984) for the ABC.
+Meagher won a Penguin Award for Best Lead Actor in an Australian telemovie for his starring role in Mail Order Bride (1984) for the ABC.
 He filmed the 12-part series Five Times Dizzy in Sydney in 1986.
 Meagher played The Red Headed Person, who was billed as "a tough standover man."
 Meagher liked playing "heavy" characters, who showed their lighter sides.
 While filming Five Times Dizzy, Meagher also flew back and forth to Melbourne to film miniseries The Great Bookie Robbery in which he plays Bob Temple.
 During the same period, he also made an appearance in A Country Practice as alcoholic, pub owner Wally, followed by a role in television film The Blue Lightning for America's CBS network.

 Meagher joined the cast of soap opera Home and Away in 1987 and has appeared in the role of Alf Stewart continuously since the first episode aired in January 1988.
 Meagher holds a Guinness World Record as the longest-serving actor in an Australian serial.
 Meagher also appeared in the 1988 children's series The True Story of Spit MacPhee, along with John Bach and Elspeth Ballantyne.

 In September 2009, Meagher was the third-highest paid personality on Australian television, behind Eddie McGuire and Rove McManus.

 Meagher won the Gold Logie Award for Most Popular Personality on Australian Television at the 2010 Logie Awards, where he was also nominated for "Most Popular Actor".
 Meagher subsequently won that Logie Award in 2018.